InterContinental Manila

 InterContinental Manila (colloquially Intercon/ICM) was a five-star InterContinental hotel located on Ayala Avenue in Makati, Metro Manila, Philippines.
 At the time of its closure, it was the longest operating international chain hotel in the Philippines.
 It was designed by National Artist Leandro Locsin.

-The hotel opened on April 11, 1969, and ceased operations on December 31, 2015, with demolition works of the building was made from April 2016 to March 2017.
+The hotel opened on April 11, 1969, and ceased operations on December 31, 2015, with demolition works of the building was made from April 2016 to March 2017, and was replaced by One Ayala that opened in 2022.
 It was the first 5-star hotel in Makati and the second InterContinental hotel in Asia.
 All of its 332 guest rooms and suites were updated in 2006 to incorporate traditional and modern Filipino design.

+It will be replaced by the new hotel located in Bonifacio Global City in Taguig, and is planned to open in 2032.

 History

+First InterContinental Manila: 1969–2015

 A press released in 1958 on the building then dubbed as Rizal InterContinental Hotel, lists Rizal Development Corporation and Pan American Airways as developers of the hotel.
 The initial 1958 design of the hotel was not followed and shelved.
 Construction of the hotel would be completed ten years later in 1969, and was inaugurated as InterContinental Hotel Manila.

 The InterContinental property is owned by Ayala Land Hotel's wholly owned subsidiary, Ayala Land Hotels and Resorts Corp. and has been under the management of the InterContinental Hotels Group since 1969.